August 21, 2017

 The university also encourages individuals to report prohibited conduct to the Title IX Office.
 Individuals can report to the university Title IX Coordinator in the Office of Equity and Diversity through any of these options:

 - Contact the Title IX Coordinator in person, by email, or by phone: Gretchen Dahlinger Means

 firstname.lastname@example.org (general Title IX email) USC Credit Union Building

 3720 South Flower Street, 2nd Floor

 Los Angeles, CA 90089-0704

 Individuals can receive assistance reporting to Title IX from RSVP, Student Support and Advocacy, Residential Education, DPS, and the Engemann Student Counseling Center.

 Individuals have the opportunity to decide whether or not they want to pursue a formal Title IX investigation.
 An individual may meet with a Title IX Investigator, provide an initial statement, and request that the Title IX Office not investigate the incident until a later date.
-Under most circumstances, the Title IX Office can honor the request of the Reporting Party.
+Under most circumstances, the Title IX Office can honor the request of the Reposting Party.

-In limited circumstances, the Title IX Office may be required to investigate an incident of sexual misconduct against the choice of the Reporting Party; for example, when an incident involves a weapon or predatory drug use, when multiple victims are involved, or when there is a danger to the greater community.
+In limited circumstances, the Title IX Office may be required to investigate an incident of sexual misconduct against the choice of the Reporting Party; for example, when an incident involves a weapon or predatory drug use, when multiple victims are involved, or when there is a danger to the community.

 Reporting prohibited conduct to Title IX typically initiates an investigation to determine whether the alleged incident is a violation of this policy.
 The report also allows the university to provide a wide variety of support and resources to impacted individuals and to prevent the reoccurrence of the conduct.